What Happens to Your 401(k) When You Leave Your Job?

 Roll over your old 401(k) into an IRA.

 Instead of keeping your 401(k) savings in a 401(k), consider rolling over your funds to an Individual Retirement Account (IRA).
-Two benefits of this transition include continuing tax-deferred growth and more investment choices.
+Two benefits of this transition include continuing tax-deferred growth potential and more investment choices.
 You can pick an IRA trustee with various investment options, and you’ll be able to quickly move your money between trustees if you don’t have an option you’re looking for.
-Rather than withdrawing the funds and completing the rollover yourself, ask your financial advisor to help you initiate and manage the rollover to avoid early withdrawal fees.
+Rather than withdrawing the funds and completing the rollover yourself, ask your FAIRWINDS Wealth Management financial advisor to help you initiate and manage the rollover to avoid early withdrawal fees.
+Keep in mind that IRAs may be subject to mutual fund fees or advisory fees, so it's important to understand the cost structure of your chosen investment options.

 Don’t cash in your old 401(k) plan.